Rights and Responsibilities

 Possession or display of a fictitious operator's license is a first-degree misdemeanor.
 The offense includes mere possession of a fictitious license or display of someone else's valid operator's license.
 The maximum penalties for this offense are six months imprisonment or a $1,000 fine or both.
-Moreover, if the fictitious operator's license is utilized to purchase alcohol or enter an establishment that serves alcohol, the minimum fine must be at least $250 and the person displaying the fictitious operator's license may have his/her valid operator's license suspended for two years.
+Moreover, if the fictitious operator's license is utilized to purchase alcohol or enter an establishment that serves alcohol, the minimum fine must be at least $250 and the person displaying the fictitious operator's license may have their valid operator's license suspended for two years.

 Operating a Vehicle Under the Influence of Alcohol or Drugs (OVI):

-In Ohio, a person may not operate a motor vehicle if he/she is impaired by alcohol and/or drugs.
+In Ohio, a person may not operate a motor vehicle if they are impaired by alcohol and/or drugs.
 The maximum penalty for operating a vehicle while under the influence is six months imprisonment (mandatory at least three days in jail) or a $1,000 fine (a mandatory minimum fine of $250 or three-day alcohol treatment program) or both.
-Additionally, the operator must forfeit his/her driving privileges for six months.
+Additionally, the operator must forfeit their driving privileges for six months.
 Driving under the influence is treated very seriously at Ohio State.
 Driving under the influence not only risks the safety of the driver, but it also risks the safety of the Ohio State community.
 Any student involved in a DUI/OVI may be subject to university disciplinary action under the Code of Student Conduct, including the possibility of suspension or dismissal from the university.
 If a police officer has sufficient evidence to believe that a person operated a vehicle while impaired and that person either refuses to take a test to detect the presence of alcohol or drugs or tests above the legal limit (.08% BAC for alcohol), the officer can take that person's driver's license on the spot and the suspension begins immediately.
-If the person is between 16 and 20 years old, the legal limit is .02% BAC.